 About Us

 The Neurodevelopmental Service within Rise was created to support neurodivergent children and young people and their families.
 We provide diagnostic assessment for autism and attention deficit hyperactivity disorder (ADHD).
-We have created a number of information sessions for our webpages, which may be helpful in supporting children and young people as well as signposting information to local and national support.
+We have added useful information and resources on our webpageswhich may be helpful in supporting children and young people as well as signposting information to local and national support.

-The School-Age Neurodevelopmental Team work closely with the Rise colleagues, including Core Specialist Mental Health.
+The School Age Service work closely with the Rise colleagues, including Core Specialist Mental Health.
 They provide assessments for a diagnosis of autism and/or attention deficit disorder or developmental coordination disorder as an additional diagnosis.
 The team includes speech and language therapists, occupational therapists and psychologists, they also have strong links with paediatricians and psychiatrists.

 Most children and young people may not see all of the professionals, but the team may seek advice from their colleagues to help give the best advice.
 The team members have a high level of training, expertise, and experience in autism and ADHD, and they try to help children, young people, and their parents understand and learn how to support their child.